pupenasan/hmi/citect/parameters.md

 Comments are located at the top of the file before the first definition of a section.
 Each line of the  header starts with the "hash" or "pound" character (#).

-For more information, see [Add Comments to the Citect.ini File](file:///C:/Program Files (x86)/AVEVA/Citect SCADA 2018 R2/Bin/Help/Citect SCADA/Subsystems/ParametersCitectHTML/Content/Add_Comments_to_the_Citect.ini_File.html).
+For more information, see [Add Comments to the Citect.ini File]---/Subsystems/ParametersCitectHTML/Content/Add_Comments_to_the_Citect.ini_File.html).

 ### Sections